Skip to main content

 info

-Even if you find any project obstacles that need to be addressed soon on Fridays, you do not need to wait for the "Follow-Up Meeting"!
+If you find any project obstacles at any time, you do not need to wait!
 Let's start to discussing it sooner on Slack or GitHub.

 Company-wide Monthly Meeting (every month)